Quick Start¶

 - Must match the filename you'll place in

-data/2-raw/ - Optional: Limit routes per target (omit to keep all routes)
+2-raw/within your data directory - Optional: Limit routes per target (omit to keep all routes)

 3. The Workflow (Ingest → Score → Analyze)¶